danielsmaxwell/active_projects/README.txt

-This repository contains resources for the Introduction to Data Science class.
+This repository contains resources for the Introduction to Data Storytelling class (R).

 Course Designation: HSC4930